justintv/Twitch-API/Channels-Resource.md

 `GET /channel`

-(*Authenticated, Scope:channel*) Get the channel associated with the authenticated user.
+(*Authenticated, Scope:channel_read*) Get the channel associated with the authenticated user.
 Includes the channel stream key.

     {
       "game": "Diablo II: Lord of Destruction",